NBISweden/project_template/README.md

-# project_template
+# Project template

-Project template repository for setting up a directory and file structure for a new research project, with reproducibility in mind.
+Project template for setting up a directory and file structure for a new research project.
+The intended contents of each directory is explained in separate README.md files.

+environment.yml: Conda environment file.
+Snakefile: Snakemake workflow.
+config.yml: Configuration file for the Snakemake workflow.
+Dockerfile: Dockerfile which sets up the Conda environment.